 Let’s look at a hypothetical example to see how.
 Karen has $10,000 she wants to donate to charity.
 She also has a few hundred shares of stock that have grown in value from $1,000 to $10,000 since she bought them.
 She wants to make a donation and own the stock, and is looking to maximize the tax value of her donation.
 Here are two options:

-Or, instead of donating $10,000 in cash to charity, she could donate $10,000 of her long-term appreciated stock.
+Or, instead of donating $10,000 in cash to charity, she could donate $10,000 of her long-term appreciated stock (in general, the fair market value of long-term stock donations to public charities are limited to 30% of adjusted gross income).
 The charity doesn’t pay taxes on the sale of the stock, and so they still get a donation worth $10,000.
 Karen still gets the $10,000 income deduction.
 Now Karen can use the $10,000 of cash she would have used for her donation to buy back the shares at a higher price.
 For example, say she sells the stock two years later for $12,000.
 Her basis would be $10,000, meaning she will pay capital gains taxes on $2,000 worth of gains.
 If she hadn’t donated the stock, her basis would have been $1,000—meaning she would pay taxes on $11,000 worth of gains.
 By donating and repurchasing, she was able to lower her tax bill.